Saravanakumar2003/HydroSense/Readme.md

 ## Security Measures
 - **Authentication:** Email verification and CAPTCHA for added security.
 - **Data Privacy:** Cloud data is stored per user ID, ensuring restricted access.
+- **Secure Communication:** HTTPS for all API requests.
+- **Environment Variables:** Sensitive data is stored in environment variables, not hardcoded.

 ## Contribution
 Contributions are welcome!
 Fork the repo, create a branch, and submit a pull request.